atrocore/atrocore/docs/01.atrocore/03.administration/12.attribute-management/03.attribute-panels/docs.md

 ## Displaying Attribute Panels on a Record Detail View

-Attribute Panels appear automatically on an entity's record detail view as soon as an attribute is assigned to them.

-For example, on the [Product](../../../../05.pim/03.products/docs.md) detail page, panels are shown when configured via `Administration > Layouts > Products > Relation panels`.
-Each panel displays values only for the attributes assigned to it, so use the correct panel when adding attributes to records.

-> To adjust panel visibility or order, see [Layouts](https://help.atrocore.com/latest/atrocore/administration/user-interface/layouts).
+An Attribute Panel appears on a record's detail view only when at least one attribute assigned to that panel has been added to the record.
+Panels with no attributes on the record are not shown.

+The order in which panels appear is determined solely by the Sort Order field on each panel.